-The Planning Actively for Cancer Treatment (PACT) Act of 2013 will ensure that every Medicare-eligible cancer patient has access to cancer care planning and coordination to improve patient health and reduce inefficiencies in the system.
+The Planning Actively for Cancer Treatment (PACT) Act will ensure that every Medicare-eligible cancer patient has access to cancer care planning and coordination to improve patient health and reduce inefficiencies in the system.

 For More Information